 This German gin isn’t quite what you’d think, however.
 It’s actually deliciously citrus in nature.
 Just perfect for loading with ice and enjoying on a warm day.

-Perfect serve details: A lime or sage garnish will compliment this gin perfectly.
+Perfect serve details: A lime or sage garnish will complement this gin perfectly.

 Alcohol content: 47%; Bottle size: 500ml; Country of origin: Germany